edibotopic/edibotopic-website/content/blog/thinking/2024-10-07-where-i-lived.md

 I don't know where exactly they are coming from.
 It must be just a fun thing for people to do.

-I left my academic job and work in software.
+I left my academic job and now work in software.
 The work is remote so I spend a lot of time here.